ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/benchmark-nlp/benchmark-nlp-hf.md

 The instructions in this Learning Path are for any Arm server running Ubuntu 22.04 LTS.
 For this example, you need an Arm server instance with at least four cores and 8GB of RAM.
 The instructions have been tested on AWS Graviton3 (c7g) instances.

 To start, you need to install [PyTorch](/install-guides/pytorch) on your Arm machine.
 PyTorch is a widely-used Machine Learning framework for Python.
-You will use PyTorch to deploy Natural Language Processing (NLP) models on your Arm machine.
+You use PyTorch to deploy Natural Language Processing (NLP) models on your Arm machine.

 ## Overview

 [Hugging Face](https://huggingface.co/) is an open source AI community where you can host your own AI models, train them, and collaborate with others in the community.
 You can browse through the thousands of models that are available for a variety of use cases like NLP, audio and computer vision.
 Hugging Face also has a huge collection of NLP models for tasks like translation, Sentiment Analysis, summarization, and text generation.

-In this Learning Path, you run a Sentiment Analysis pipeline from Hugging Face and deploy it on your Arm-based server.
+In this Learning Path, you will run a Sentiment Analysis pipeline from Hugging Face and deploy it on your Arm-based server.
 Sentiment Analysis is a type of NLP algorithm used to identify and classify the emotional tone of a piece of text.
-You then proceed to benchmark and accelerate the execution time of different NLP Sentiment Analysis models on your Arm machine.
+You will then proceed to benchmark and accelerate the execution time of different NLP Sentiment Analysis models on your Arm machine.

 ## Install Hugging Face Transformers library